richvincent/smsbtc/README.txt

 -> $about - Returns information about author and application *note: Any other inputs will return the help message

+Working Example

+To try out a working example of this project send a text to +13132283671 use the commands presented above.
+This example is using a Twilio demo account and free tier Heroku account so performance might not be the best.
+Message me if you have a issue @rkvincent / rich@richardvincent.com Please try to break it (and tell me how you did it)

 Under the Hood

 This project is written using the Python 3 programming language and the Flask_